 poem sequence inspired by this experience was collected in

-book form and published by Valley Press.
+book form and published by Valley Press in April 2012.

 The poems explore the fluent, fragile and sometimes

 the land and the sea around Scarborough; how swimming

 transforms the way we feel ourselves to be in our bodies,